randy3k/Terminus/README.md

     </tr>
 </table>

-This package heavily inspired by [TerminalView](https://github.com/Wramberg/TerminalView).
+This package is heavily inspired by [TerminalView](https://github.com/Wramberg/TerminalView).
 Compare with TerminalView, this has

 - Windows support
 - Continuous history